thundermiracle/geocoder-free/packages/geocoder-free-utils/README.md

   * [Post](#get): post and get data by url. using jsonp in client and node-fetch in server to avoid CORS errors in client.
 * Functions for all
   * [dms2deg](#dms2deg): convert latitude or longitude from dms to decimal
-  * [getLatLngByDMSStr](#getLatLngByDMSStr): get latitude and longtitude array from dms latlng string
+  * [getLatLngByDMSStr](#getLatLngByDMSStr): get latitude and longitude array from dms latlng string
-  * [getLatLngByDecimalStr](#getLatLngByDecimalStr): get latitude and longtitude array from decimal latlng string
+  * [getLatLngByDecimalStr](#getLatLngByDecimalStr): get latitude and longitude array from decimal latlng string
+  * [getLatLngCentroid](#getLatLngCentroid): get the centroid latlng from a list of latitude and longitude
   * [getLatLngObj](#getLatLngObj): split latitude,longitude string and transform it to object { lat: xxx, lng: xxx }
   * [getLocaleString](#getLocaleString): parse date string and get toLocaleString if parsing is successful
   * [logFormat](#logFormat): append date string to message